robnormal/esl-class-boost/frontend/README.md

-# English Vocabulary Tool – Frontend
+# Learning Tool – Frontend

 This directory contains the React-based frontend for the English Vocabulary Tool.
 The frontend provides a user interface for interacting with the application's features, such as submitting documents, viewing extracted vocabulary, and managing summaries.